Wilder007/CS4173CompSecurityProject/README.md

 INSERT INTO CarInfo VALUES (id, datetime, phonenum, make, model, owner)

-Now you have to update the connection string the in app.config for the web and console applications.
+Now you have to update the connection string in the app.config file for the web and console applications.

 Creation of Twilio Account.
 Go to: https://www.twilio.com/try-twilio